Avtonom/media-storage-client-bundle/README.md

 ```

+### Use alternative number 1: block to add a reference to the file

 ``` twig

 <a href="{{ mediaReferenceFull }}" class="btn btn-info btn-xs x-editable-update-after-save" target="_blank" data-content-text="%s &nbsp;<i class='fa fa-external-link'></i>" {% if mediaReferenceFull is empty %}style="display: none"{% endif %}>